dxe303/MiCM-summer-project/README.md

 #### Example output:
 ![W2_D6_log_ISI](https://user-images.githubusercontent.com/71605598/130262587-7541aade-b070-4a53-904b-eca5ff946aff.png)

-### Network burst detection using the adaptive threshold method:
+### Network burst detection using the adaptive threshold method + logIBeI histogram:
 Detect network burts for a well using the ISI threshold method, with the minimum percent of spikes allowed in a burst set to 0.1875 out of 16 bursting electrodes.
 Also computes the histogram of logIBeIs for each organoid.
 N.B.: ISI_threshold_burst_detection.py must be run on data before running this script